Heads of Schools

 Fiona loves baroque music and is an inaugural member of the Advisory Board for NZ Barok, New Zealand’s authentic baroque orchestra.
 Fiona is an active member of Auckland Land Search and Rescue.
 She is quite comfortable dangling from a helicopter, crawling through dense bush or searching suburban sections in the hope of bringing the lost person home to their family.
 Fiona is married to Kerry Atkinson, with a large family spanning four generations.

 Her responsibilities include leading and developing curriculum, reporting and assessment, staff professional development, budgeting, developing education outside the classroom programmes, and staffing in the Middle School.
-Together with Assistant Head, Deborah Lean, Margaret also oversees the Middle School pastoral network, recognising the complexities and overlap of the pastoral and curriculum roles in the Middle School.
+Together with Assistant Head, Sue Elgar, Judi also oversees the Middle School pastoral network, recognising the complexities and overlap of the pastoral and curriculum roles in the Middle School.